About this event

 As smoking remains the largest contributor to poor health and is linked to poverty, deprivation, reduced life expectancy and reduced healthy life expectancy, we invite you to join an event dedicated to discussing how society can address nicotine addiction from a person-to-system approach across health and the wider determinants of health for the future.

-You'll receive insights about the success of wider restrictions internationally, develop from a 'smoking’ to a ‘nicotine addiction’ approach, and explore how integrated care systems, data platforms, and the NHS's response to nicotine addiction supports improvements in health across healthcare.
+You'll receive insights about the success of wider restrictions, develop a 'smoking’ to a ‘nicotine addiction’ approach, explore integrated care systems, data platforms, and how the NHS's response to nicotine addiction supports improvements in health across healthcare.

 By attending, you will: